 Oracle Co . ( NYSE : ORCL ) Shares Sold by Farmers & Merchants Investments Inc .

-You are currently viewing Oracle Co . ( NYSE : ORCL ) Shares Sold by Farmers & Merchants Investments Inc .
+Artistic representation for Oracle Co . ( NYSE : ORCL ) Shares Sold by Farmers & Merchants Investments Inc .

 This move signifies a shift in the firm’s investment strategy, potentially indicating a change in their outlook on Oracle’s future prospects.
 The SEC filing reveals that Farmers & Merchants Investments Inc. now holds a 1.1% stake in Oracle, down from 1.7% in the previous quarter.